Dk15rk22/M1_Game_Snakes-And-Ladders/1_Requirements/README.md

   * It will be helpful in performing various stategical analysis like which path is safer.
 This will give improve our mathematical knowledge.

 # SWOT Analysis
+**Strengths:**
+  * Allows students to understand the concept of mathematics easily.
+  * It can be exposed to the operations of addition and substraction indirectly.
+  * It is also a suitable activity for leisure time.
+  * This is to promote social skills & interaction among the players.

+**Weakness:**
+  * One of the weaknesses of this game is it takes much time.

+**Opportunities:**
+  * To learn about the life, which is not means to be a one-sided affair.
+You will face both the good & bad times.
+  * Childern can understand these terms: forword, backword, before, after,next, which way.

+**Threats:**
+  * Advanced featured games are already in the market.

 # High Level Requirements